lakersbest/todolist/README.md

 ---

 Want to collaborate?
-Send us a [pull request](https://help.github.com/articles/creating-a-pull-request) and you'll automatically become a contributor.
+Send us a [pull request](https://help.github.com/articles/creating-a-pull-request) and if it gets merged you'll automatically become a contributor.